attila-lendvai/gpg-keygen/README.md

 GnuPG has no problem working with a PGP key block that is missing the secret part of its master signing key, as long as it's not needed for an operation.
 Therefore it's a good idea not to store the secret part of the master signing key in the regularly used gpg home directory, but rather keep it at a safer location.

-This script generates:
+This script generates (with defaults in parens):

-* a master signing key
+* a master signing key (8192 bit, never expires)
-* a subkey for signing
+* a subkey for signing (4096 bit, 3 years)
-* a subkey for encryption
+* a subkey for encryption (2048 bit, 3 years)
 * export the secret part of the master signing key into the file <code>secret-master-key.gpg</code>
 * export the secret parts of the two generated subkeys into the file <code>secret-subkeys.gpg</code>
 * export the public parts of all the three generated keys into the file <code>public-keys.gpg</code>